Hunting Rattlers as 1930s Employment

 I have no idea to whom the rattlesnakes were sold.
 Perhaps to middle-men who procured them for museums.
 Maybe there was a way to "milk" the poison from the snake to create anti-venom for medical purposes.
 Other ideas welcome, please add in the comments section.

-Sadly, Henry cannot comment on this now from beyond the grave, or I should ask him now!
+Sadly, Jack cannot comment on this now from beyond the grave, or I would ask him now!
 I did find many of his stories fascinating and may relate others, as I have from my birth family.

 Little or no Daycare in Desperate Times

 Remember that very little daycare was available in the Depression Times.
-I know nthing but hearsay about Henry's mother other than she wished to remain free of men ordering her around.
+I know nothing but hearsay about Jack's mother other than she wished to remain free of men ordering her around.

 Henry's unusual activity was unknown to his mother, who found out in the following way: All of a sudden, money was appearing in Henry's bureau and other places in his room.
 His mother first thought that he must be stealing it and demanded an explanation post haste!

-Henry was forced to reveal the source of the extra money contained therin to his mother.
-Upon hearing the truth, his mother did not take with any frivolity this activity well at all, of course, fearing he would be bitten and die.
+Jack was forced to reveal the source of the extra money contained therein to his mother.
+Upon hearing the truth, his mother did not take with any frivolity this activity, fearing he would be bitten and die.
 She forbade him further activity hunting snakes.
 If he wanted to do something else for money, OK, but NO SNAKES!

 A bright and industious boy, he moved onto other activities.
-I believe he distributed one of the Denver nerwpapers, either the Denver Post or the (now defunct) Rocky Mountain News.
+I believe he distributed one of the Denver newspapers, either the Denver Post or the (now defunct) Rocky Mountain News.

-Henry became a well-respected member of a growing airline in Denver.
-With company benefits, he married a conventional woman of the times and raised several children.
-Somebody speculated that he desired to bring up his children in a less lonely and unsupervised way as he had been brought up and wanted a housewife common to the time.
+Jack became a well-respected member of a growing airline in Denver.
+With company benefits, he married a conventional woman of the times and raised four children.
+I speculated that he desired to bring up his children in a less lonely and unsupervised way as he had been brought up and wanted a housewife common to the time.

 He was still adventurous and took the family many places, albeit as stand-by passengers, courtesy of the airline.
 So, in some of the children, a similar sense of adventure took hold.
 He also arranged employment for some of the grown children to also work for the airline.
 This would be no easy feat for an outsider of the many unions there.
 I believe he was unionized, but am not sure.

-He was also highly active in local city politics and heavily involved with church activities in his loquacious manner.
+He was also highly active in local city politics (becoming a city councilman) and heavily involved with church activities in his loquacious manner.
 He made a commitment to get the elderly and disabled to church in a church van each day of services after retiring from the airline.

 He was often surrounded by interested listeners for many stories, augmented or not!
 I personally found him to be very fun, and often surprising!
 But memories do evolve over time and who among us has not embellished an actual event, after al!?